Puglia - Italy's best kept secret Self catering holiday rentals, villas & apartments in Puglia

 Puglia has some amazing coastal and country resorts to explore many of which are unknown to tourists outside of Italy.
 This wonderful region, is also blessed with some of Italy's hidden gems when it comes to beaches on both its Adriatic and Meditterean side.
 A couple of suggestions...

-Our view on Puglia
+Our view on holidays in Puglia

 Blessed with so much natural beauty from the Baroque treasures of Lecce to the stunning coastal fishing villages, Puglia is a treasure chest waiting to be explored.
 The region offers a wealth of culinary delights and fantastic wines, great beaches and plenty of history and culture.
 With all this and the wide stock of holiday rentals, the villages of Puglia will have you coming back time after time...